Lila's Forensic Pathway

 • Clear forensic story

-• Real field-aligned experience through Newport Beach PD Explorers
+• Real field-aligned experience through Newport Beach Police Explorers, a post that trains in investigations and competes nationally

 • Psychology practicum at a VA hospital